livkndt/fleabag-quotes/README.md

 The API includes several endpoints to interact with:

 - `GET /quotes/random`: Returns a random quote from any character in the show.
-- `GET /quotes/:character`: Returns all the quotes from a specific character.
-- `GET /quotes/random/:character`: Returns a random quote from a specific character.
 - `GET /quotes/characters`: Returns a list of all the characters who have quotes available.
+- `GET /quotes/random/inspirational`: Returns a random quote from any character in the show as an inspirational 400x400 png image.
+- `GET /quotes/:id`: Returns a quote from the show by numeric quote id.
+- `GET /quotes/:id/inspirational`: Returns a quote from the show by numeric quote id as an inspirational 400x400 png image.
+- `GET /quotes/characters/:character`: Returns all the quotes from a specific character.
+- `GET /quotes/characters/:character/random`: Returns a random quote from a specific character.

 ## Development